acejarvis/hackthevalley2/README.md

 Purpose behind creating this app was to make user connect to nature and share their emotions.
 Additionally, music can help freshen up as well as change mood significantly.

 ## About

+This application tries to match your mood with the weather.